Improving generative adversarial network inversion via fine-tuning GAN encoders: Related Work

 \subsection{GAN Inversion}

-GAN inversion is an essential part of learning representation in GANs.
-Here, GAN inversion \cite{GAN-inversion} aims to faithfully reconstruct images from latent vectors using GAN generators, i.e., let given images invert into latent space.
-Many GAN-based applications depend on GAN inversion, such as human face tasks \cite{interfacegan,RFM,SwapInpaint}, and animation synthesis\cite{MocoGAN,animationGAN}.
+GAN inversion \cite{GAN-inversion} aims to invert given images to latent vectors and then faithfully reconstruct images using well-trained GANs.
+Meanwhile, GAN inversion methods could coordinate usable latent directions to edit given images.
+Various GAN-based applications depend on GAN inversion, such as face editing \cite{e4e,GANspace} and text-to-image \cite{StyleClip}.

+GANs can be regarded as a distinct form of auto-encoder, with the generator serving as the decoder and the discriminator as the encoder \cite{FastEncoder}.
+Unlike conventional encoders, the discriminator in GANs solely distinguishes between real and fake images and cannot encode images into latent codes.

+This above limitation prevents GANs from encoding output images into latent space.
+The adversarial auto-encoder (AAE) \cite{aae} and its upgraded version \cite{ALAE} integrate a variational auto-encoder (VAE) [23] with GAN to realize a GAN encoder.
+However, AAE exhibits limited performance in GAN inversion.
+This is because AAE is designed to learn presentations on training dataset images, not for given images.

+Here, given images are synthesized or real images.
+AAE focuses on mapping the training data distribution into a latent distribution for synthesized images, rather than inverting real images.
+Most real images are not part of the training datasets, and cannot be accurately reconstructed by AAE.
+Therefore, GAN inversion is an essential part of the learning representation in GANs.

-We sample latent vectors from latent space, which have also been called latent codes and latent variables.
-Traditional method \cite{Bi_GAN} invert low-quality images into latent space via a shallow encoder.
-However, inverting HQ images into latent space is difficult.
-The image pixel size is too large, which is up to $1024\times1024$ pixels.
-If the dimensionality of latent vectors is too small (e.g., $\leq 256$), this readily causes mode collapse or spatial entanglement in latent representation.
-So the GAN inversion becomes intricate due to the massive size gap between images and latent vectors.
-Although there are methods \cite{sampleGAN, Image-Manifold} to reduce spatial entanglement by interpolating latent vectors in manifold directions, they only solve this problem in shallow GANs.
-Therefore, we reduce the gap by adding more scaled images and latent vectors, and we also evaluate the diverse similarity between HQ images and latent vectors for enhancing the performance.
+Latent vectors, also referred to as latent codes or latent variables, are sampled from the latent space.
+Traditional approaches \cite{Perarnau2016,Bi_GAN} rely on shallow encoders to invert low-quality images into latent space.
+However, inverting high-quality images into latent space poses a challenge due to their large size, which can be up to $1024\times1024$ pixels.

+If the dimensionality of latent vectors is too small (e.g., $\leq 256$), mode collapse or spatial entanglement can occur in the latent representation.
+The size gap between images and latent vectors makes GAN inversion even more difficult.
+Although previous methods \cite{sampleGAN,Image-Manifold} reduced spatial entanglement by interpolating latent space on manifold directions, they only work in a few cases with shallow GANs.